reevoo/samuel/README.md

 ## Things He Can Do

-**Nothing; this is very early stages at the moment!**
+* Post pull request guidelines to your pull request.

 ## What He Will Do In The Future

-* Post pull request guidelines to your pull request.
 * Moan at you if you merge your pull request without code reviews.
 * Moan at you if you leave your pull requests open for a long time.
 * Moan at you if you commit directly to master.